fygar256/general-assembler-axx/README.md

 Pattern data has no control syntax except assignment.
 It can be used for binary generation as well as assembly language.

-It can be used on any system that runs python.
+It also ignores chr(13) at the end of a line in a DOS file. py works on any system that runs python.

 axx can handle processors of any architecture if you provide pattern data, but it does not support the practical features of a dedicated assembler.
 The current version is an experimental implementation.
-We intend to implement the practical features of a dedicated assembler in the future.
+For practical functions, macros should be used with a preprocessor, and linker/loaders should be used with programs that process binary and label (symbol) files.
+The label value in the label file is an offset value from the beginning of the binary file.
+For now, we are exporting and importing labels.

-Also, since the pattern files are separated from the source files, it is possible to generate the machine language for a processor of another certain instruction set from the source files of one instruction set, if you do not consider the coding effort.
+Also, since the pattern file is separated from the source file, you can generate the machine language of the processor of another certain instruction set from the source file of one instruction set, if you do not consider the coding effort.

 #### Usage.

-Use `python axx.py patternfile.axx [sample.s] [-o outfile.bin]`.
+Use `python axx.py patternfile.axx [sample.s] [-o outfile.bin] [-e expfile.tsv] [-i impfile.tsv]`.

 axx reads the assembler pattern data from the first argument and assembles the second argument source file based on the pattern data.
 If the second argument is omitted, the source is input from the standard input.

-The result is output as text on the standard output, or a binary file in the current directory if the argument is specified with the `-o` option.
+The result is output as text on the standard output, or a binary file in the current directory if the `-o` option is specified as an argument.
+The `-l` option outputs the labels specified in `.global` to a file in TSV format.

-In axx, a line input from an assembly language source file or standard input is named an assembly line.
+In `axx', a line that is input from an assembly language source file or standard input is named an assembly line.

 ## Explanation of pattern files